Aura Auth

 export const { handlers, jose, api } = auth

-basePath must match the route mounted in src/routes/api/auth.$.ts. baseURL should point to your local development server or deployed application URL.
+The basePath should match the path where your auth route handlers are mounted and baseURL should point to your local development server or deployed application URL.

 src/lib/auth-client.ts